 Scientist testimonials

 The following scientist testimonials from 2022 concern Elsevier's stated unwillingness to refrain from facilitating the expansion of oil and gas.
 Leaders prohibited employees from sharing an internal report that contained these insights with other Elsevier colleagues.
-In 2024, Elsevier continues to serve fossil fuel expansion.
+In 2024, Elsevier products continue to inform fossil fuel expansion.

 "I’m just lost for words in terms of just how blatant the greenwashing is...They're lying to employees.
 They're lying to shareholders."